vinaykumarare/F21MP-dissertation/README.md

 # Language Model

-The base model used in this dissertation is Mistral-7B-v0.3, a decoder-only transformer model with 7.3 billion parameters.
+The base model used in this study is Mistral-7B-v0.3, a decoder-only transformer model with 7.3 billion parameters.
 The base version was chosen deliberately — it had not been instruction-tuned or safety-trained before, which means any safety behaviour observed after fine-tuning can be attributed entirely to the training done in this experiment.
 The model was downloaded from [HuggingFace](https://huggingface.co/mistralai/Mistral-7B-v0.3).

 # Training Methodlogy